c6o/docs/content-partners/partners/digitalocean.md

 When it comes to volumes, CodeZero's mount feature gives you the ability to mount in cluster volumes on your local machine.

-CodeZero empowers developers to easily and quickly run, test, and debug code in their Kubernetes clusters without having to learn or worry about the details of Kubernetes.

 ### Goals
 1. Download and install the CodeZero CLI